midhunkalarikkal/FullDomain/Notes/js.md

 ## `Primitive data` ##
 ======================
-1. `Number` :
+1. `Number`
 The Number type in JavaScript is used to represent both integers and floating-point numbers. it can only store up to 64 bit.

-2. `BigInt` :
+2. `BigInt`
-BigInt is a primitive data type introduced in ES2020 that allows we to work with integers of large bit length.
+BigInt is a primitive data type introduced in ES2020 that allows us to work with integers of large bit length.

 3. `String`
 It is a sequence of Unicode characters, enclosed in: